ProgressiveHackNight-NYC/nyc.proghacknight.org/_posts/events/2017-09-12-indivisible.md

 The focus for this hacknight are the Indivisible groups in New York.
 We are excited to see you all!

-Civic and Progressive Hacking starts right after the speakers, which will end at around 7:30pm
+Civic and Progressive Hacking starts right after the speakers, the civic/progressive hacking will start at around 7:30pm

 <hr />